entangledloops/slidingpuzzle/README.md

 ([Download Pretrained Models](https://huggingface.co/entangledloops/slidingpuzzle))

-If only wish to use pre-trained neural nets:
+If only wish to use pretrained neural nets:

 ```console
 pip install torch